BlogStrategy"I test in 4 weeks." Here is the 28 day plan we gi...

 From the post · Pillar Prep team

-Every week, someone messages us some version of the same question: “I test in four weeks.
-Is it too late to start your course?”
-The honest answer is that four weeks isn't enough for the full Retaker Course.
-But it is enough to make a meaningful difference if you spend the time correctly.
+Every week someone asks us a version of the same question: “I test in four weeks.
+Is it too late to start?”
+The honest answer is that four weeks cannot hold the full Retaker Course, but it can move your score if you spend the time correctly, and it can just as easily evaporate if you do not.

 What four weeks can realistically do

-Let's be clear about what's possible.
-In four weeks, you are not going to overhaul your content knowledge.
-You are not going to learn brand-new topics from scratch.
-You are not going to build a fundamentally different study identity.
+Let me be clear about the ceiling.
+In four weeks you will not overhaul your content knowledge.
+You will not learn brand new topics from scratch.
+You will not build a different study identity.

-• Train trap recognition for your weakest section.
-Pick the section where you lose the most avoidable points and drill the trap families for that section.
+• Train trap recognition in your weakest section.
+Pick the section where you bleed the most avoidable points and drill its trap families until you can name them on sight.

-• Fix your error review system.
-If you don't have one, start one today.
-Even three weeks of systematic error logging changes your awareness on test day.
+• Fix your review system.
+If you do not have an error log, start one today.
+Even three weeks of honest logging changes what you notice on test day.

 What to cut

 This is the harder conversation.
-Four weeks means you need to say no to things that feel productive but aren't efficient at this stage:
+Four weeks means saying no to things that feel productive but are not efficient this late.

 Cut passive content review.
-If you don't know a topic by now, you're not going to learn it well enough to answer passage-based questions about it in four weeks.
-Focus on the content you already know and make sure you can retrieve it under pressure.
+If you do not know a topic by now, you will not learn it well enough to answer passage questions on it in four weeks.
+Protect the content you do know and make sure you can retrieve it under pressure.

 Cut the guilt spiral.
-You're four weeks out.
-That's the reality.
-Spending energy wishing you'd started earlier is time you don't have.
-Accept where you are and work forward.
+You are four weeks out.
+That is the reality.
+Energy spent wishing you had started earlier is time you do not have.

-“Four weeks isn't ideal.
-But a focused four weeks beats a scattered twelve weeks every time.
-The students who improve most in short windows are the ones who commit to doing less, better.”
+“Four weeks is not ideal.
+But a focused four weeks beats a scattered twelve.
+The students who move most in short windows are the ones who commit to doing less, better.”

-Week 1: Take one AAMC full-length.
+Week 1.
+Take one official full length under real conditions.
 Spend two full days reviewing it question by question.
-Build your error log from this FL alone.
-Identify your two weakest content areas and your most common trap type.
+Build your error log from this exam alone, tagging every miss with a trap family.
+Name your two weakest content areas and your single most common trap.

-Week 2: Targeted section practice.
-AAMC Section Bank and Question Pack for your weakest section.
-Continue error logging.
-Take a second FL at the end of the week.
+Week 2.
+Targeted section work.
+Official Section Bank and Question Pack for your weakest section.
+Keep logging.
+Take a second full length at the end of the week and compare which trap families repeat.

-Week 4: One final FL early in the week.
+Week 4.
+One final full length early in the week.
 Light review only after Wednesday.
 No new material.
-Trust your preparation.
 Sleep eight hours every night.
-The marginal value of one more study session is less than the marginal value of one more hour of sleep.
+This late, the value of one more study block is smaller than the value of one more hour of sleep.

 The Pillar Prep playbookThis post is one piece of a larger system.
 The full course has 12 trap families, section-specific protocols, and a smart error log that adapts to you.